robseb/rsyocto/doc/appSpecificGuides/3_LinuxStartUpScript.md

 [Back to the startpage](https://github.com/robseb/rsyocto)

 # Developing a Linux Startup script
-Linux Startup scripts are really important for embedded Linux systems.
+Linux Startup scripts are really important for Embedded Linux systems.
 Application services should start directly after a boot.
-This is particularly necessary, because *rsyocto* has a watchdog timer activated and the system can therefore restart unexpectedly.
+This is particularly necessary because *rsyocto* has a watchdog timer activated and the system can therefore restart unexpectedly.
 For this reason, three possible ways to activate startup scripts are shown.

 ## 1. Adding a startup script during runtime